ruby-numo/numo-narray/README.md

 Numo::NArray is an Numerical N-dimensional Array class for fast processing and easy manipulation of multi-dimensional numerical data, similar to numpy.ndaray.
-This project is a successor to [Ruby/NArray](http://masa16.github.io/narray/).
+This project is the successor to [Ruby/NArray](http://masa16.github.io/narray/).

 under development